 By the end of 2017, too many barriers were in place to continue on with established planning strategies.
 First in line were the actions taken by the Organization for Economic Cooperation and Development ("O.E.C.D.") to curtail base erosion and profit shifting through the B.E.P.S.
 Project.
-Second, a never-ending package of directives issued by the European Commission and proposals by the European Parliament were designed to attack various tax plans in various ways, including
+Second, a never-ending package of directives issued by the European Commission and proposals by the European Parliament were designed to attack various tax plans in various ways, including all of the following measures:

-- the Anti-Tax Abuse Directives ("A.T.A.D.
+- The Anti-Tax Abuse Directives ("A.T.A.D.
 1" and "A.T.A.D.
-2"), - the disclosure and dissemination of tax rulings, - the institution of ownership registers that will disclose the ultimate beneficial ownership of entities, - the mandatory reporting of aggressive tax planning, and - limitations placed on the P.S.D. and the Interest and Royalties Directive to block their application within a European group owned by a non-European parent company.
+2"), - The disclosure and dissemination of tax rulings, - The institution of ownership registers that will disclose the ultimate beneficial ownership of entities, - The mandatory reporting of aggressive tax planning under Council Directive (E.U.)
+2018/822 amending Directive 2011/16/E.U. ("D.A.C.6"), and - Limitations placed on the P.S.D. and the I.R.D. to block their application within a European group owned by a non-European parent company.